 |---|---|---|---|---|

-| 1 — Foundation | Schema contract | Critical | All expected columns documented and verified in production | Block build |
+| 1 — Foundation | Schema contract | Critical | All expected columns documented and verified against production | Block build |

-| 1 — Foundation | Freshness SLA defined | Critical | Max acceptable data age per table specified before build | Block build |
+| 1 — Foundation | Freshness SLA defined | Critical | Max acceptable data age per table specified before build starts | Block build |

-| 1 — Foundation | Agent-accessible without human | High | No manual export or copy step in access path | Scope down or fix |
+| 1 — Foundation | Agent-accessible without human | High | No manual export or copy step in the access path | Scope down or fix |

-| 1 — Foundation | Null rates acceptable | Medium | Critical columns below defined null threshold in production | Document risk |
+| 1 — Foundation | Null rates acceptable | Medium | Critical columns under defined null threshold in production | Document risk |

-| 2 — Workflow | Data owner on call | Critical | Named person responds to data incidents within 4 hours | Block autonomous use |
+| 2 — Workflow | Data owner on call | Critical | Named person responds to incidents inside four hours | Block autonomous use |

 | 2 — Workflow | Quality rules enforced upstream | High | Checks fire before records reach agent-accessible tables | Add quality gate |